nestjs/docs.nestjs.com/content/techniques/sql.md

 }
 ```

-> warning **Notice** Do not forget to import the `PhotoModule` into the root `ApplicationModule`.
+> warning **Notice** Don't forget to import the `PhotoModule` into the root `AppModule`.

 #### Multiple databases

-Some of your projects may require multiple database connections.
-Fortunately, this can also be achieved with this module.
-To work with multiple connections, the first thing to do is to create those connections.
-In this case, the connection naming becomes **mandatory**.
+Some projects require multiple database connections.
+This can also be achieved with this module.
+To work with multiple connections, first create the connections.
+In this case, connection naming becomes **mandatory**.

-Say you have a `Person` entity and an `Album` entity, each stored in their own database.
+Suppose you have a `Person` entity and an `Album` entity, each stored in their own database.

 ```typescript
 const defaultOptions = {